JareenTasneem/CSE470_Project/README.md

 ---

-## 🌟 Features That wil be done for sprint 01
+## 🌟 Features That Will be done for Sprint 01

 - 🔍 Browse & Filter Tour Packages
 - 🧾 View Package Details & Itinerary